virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

     - `customData`:
         - `notify`- alert notification sent to a user via email

 The Jelastic engine sends an alert notification to the Cloud Scripting system when the appropriate trigger is invoked.
-Therefore, the *onAlert* event provides a possibility to bound actions to alert notifications and execute custom actions.
+Therefore, the *onAlert* event provides a possibility to bind actions to alert notifications and execute custom actions.

 **Event Placeholders:**